ToniWonKanobi/theoveranalyzed.net/posts/2015/3/1/dentist-instrument-featured-in-a-drive-clean-video.md

 @@ Title=Dentist Instrument Featured in a /DRIVE CLEAN Video?
 @@ Date=2015-03-01T15:00:00+00:00
 @@ Description=I stumbled upon an interesting 'tool' used by a craftsman in this feature from /DRIVE CLEAN
-@@ Tags=cars, dentistry, Larry Kosilla, /DRIVE CLEAN, /DRIVE, AMMO NYC
+@@ Tags=cars, dentistry, Larry Kosilla, DRIVE CLEAN, DRIVE, AMMO NYC
 @@ Image=https://upload.wikimedia.org/wikipedia/commons/thumb/1/1d/ZahnarztAlen5690_Kofferdam.JPG/800px-ZahnarztAlen5690_Kofferdam.JPG

 Do you like cars?